kirahman2/tensorflow_classification/README.md

 | Cat Boost Classifier | 0.887 AUC| 0.908 AUC|

 ## Conclusion
 I was surprised to see that the neural net did not outperform Catboost.
 Given the amount of data, I was convinced the neural net would beat CatBoost.
 Despite testing and combining the best regularization techniques, I couldn’t attain a better score.
 I spent weeks testing different neural net models, which helped.
 When I decided to tune each threshold to the thousandth place, I certainly saw an improvement in the neural net’s performance.
-Ultimately, moving forward, the way to improve this score would be through creating new features and feeding the model additional data.
+Ultimately, the way to improve this score would be through creating new features and feeding the model additional data.